shilpavijay/NLTK-know-how/README.md

 NLTK - Natural Language ToolKit
 -------------------------------

 NLTK helps build Python programs to work with human language.
-It is the python library for NLP or Natural Language Processing.
+It is the Python library for NLP or Natural Language Processing.

 Installation:
 -------------